Tal Karp

 Tal Karp (born 30 December 1981) is an Australian women's former Olympic soccer player who represented Australia as a member of the Matildas (the Australian Women's Football Team) and captained Melbourne Victory in the Australian W-League.

 After representing Australia in the 2003 FIFA Women's World Cup and the 2004 Athens Olympic Games, Karp retired from football to focus on a career in the law.

 Football career

 Early and personal life

-Karp was born and raised in Perth, Western Australia, later moved to Melbourne, and is Jewish.
-Her father was born in Israel.
+Karp was born in 1981 in Perth, and is Jewish, She relocated to Canberra in 1998 and later moved to Melbourne.
+Her father, Moshe was born in Israel and worked as a treasurer for Western Australia's State Zionist Council.

-She began her football career competing in the premier boys leagues in Perth, her hometown.
+She began her football career competing in the premier boys leagues in Perth.
 Initially Karp was denied entry to the boys league, however when her brother's team did not have enough players, she was offered a chance to compete.
 After proving herself and kicking the winning goal of the match, Karp was invited to remain on the team.
 Karp continued to play in Perth's premier boys league from age 7 until age 17, when she relocated to Canberra.